I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 Defines the project’s value proposition

-The project plan tells stakeholders why you’re carrying out a project, what its purpose is, what problem it solves, and why they should sponsor it.
+The project plan tells stakeholders why you’re carrying out a project, its purpose, what problem it solves, and why they should sponsor it.
 This also helps the author of the plan when choosing a certain development path for the project.
 Having clear goals in mind eases the process of picking the right techniques, resources, tasks, and team members.

 Develops upon what goes into the project